 Vines of Clematis

-These interpretations are due to its seemingly clever ability to climb around trellises and walls, and as such, it is admired for its› resilience.
+These interpretations are due to its seemingly clever ability to climb around trellises and walls, and as such, it is admired for its resilience.

-This project was a part of my ongoing collaboration with Kidspattern.
+This pattern design project was a part of my ongoing collaboration with Kidspattern.
 If you’d like to learn more about them please visit their website HERE.
 Alternatively, view the archive of our previous projects HERE, in which I discuss in detail the history and nature of our work.